DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ##  98.24923
 ```

-You should notice this p-value is much smaller than the p-value from the method used in homework problem 3 in the last chapter.
+You should notice this $p$-value is much smaller than the $p$-value from the method used in homework problem 3 in the last chapter.
 That is because this test statistic involves more assumptions and uses the data as continuous and not discrete (a positive or negative difference between 98.6 and the observed value).

 #### Step 4 - Draw a conclusion